 Grounding to stay in control

-Grounding is an excellent practice for the current situation, with pools indefinitely closed due to the coronavirus outbreak.
+Grounding is an excellent practice for the current situation, with pools closed due to the coronavirus outbreak.

 However, it is also a skill you can take forward and use when you are feeling pressure at training or in competitions.